 Permanent frozen screen/ no sound

-I usually open the waiting room about 9:45.
-If you are in the waiting room before 10:00, there is nothing to do but test your audio settings, if you haven't done so, and wait.
-I will let you in to the class when "doors open" at 10:00.
+I usually open the waiting room about quarter-to.
+If you are in the waiting room before doors open, there is nothing to do but test your audio settings, if you haven't done so, make sure you are plugged into the mains or have a full battery on your device, and wait.
+I will let you in to the class when "doors open" on the hour.

-If you're having lots of problems with zoom, it may be universal.
+If you're having lots of problems with zoom, it could be that zoom needs updating on your device, or the problem may be universal.
 The current status of Zoom can be checked by clicking here.

 General poor sound, synchronisation, or picture may be due to internet traffic globally, unstable internet connection or wi-fi signal (yours and/or mine) which we can't do anything about.
 There are, however, some things we can all do to lessen the chances of Zoom problems during the class, and you can find out what they are here, and take appropriate action.